Industrialist Naveen Jindal joins BJP, to contest from Kurukshetra; Ranjit Chautala from Hisar | Politics

 Chautala, 78, is a minister in the BJP-led Haryana government.
 He is former deputy prime minister Devi Lal's son and the brother of Indian National Lok Dal chief and former Haryana chief minister Om Prakash Chautala.

-Jindal, who represented Kurukshetra constituency in Lok Sabha from 2004-14 as a Congress MP, said he wants to contribute to Prime Minister Narendra Modi's agenda of 'Viksit Bharat'.
+Jindal, who represented the Kurukshetra constituency in Lok Sabha from 2004-14 as a Congress MP, quit the opposition party on Sunday, and said he wants to contribute to Prime Minister Narendra Modi's agenda of 'Viksit Bharat'.

 He joined the BJP at its Delhi headquarters in the presence of its general secretary Vinod Tawde.

-Jindal, who lost from Kurukshetra in 2014, said the country has progressed under Modi's leadership in the last 10 years and many historic steps such as the abrogation of Article 370 have been taken.
+Jindal, who lost from Kurukshetra in 2014, speaking to reporters in Delhi, said the country has progressed under Modi's leadership in the last 10 years and many historic steps such as the abrogation of Article 370 have been taken.

 The dream of having a Ram temple in Ayodhya has also been realised, he told reporters.